HomeAthletesPele Biography, World Cups, Age, Facts

 Pelé dominated both internationally and with Santos FC, accumulating numerous titles and accolades.
 His electrifying play and prolific scoring made him a sensation, with Santos leveraging his popularity through international tours.

-In 1975, Pelé expanded his reach by joining the New York Cosmos in the North American Soccer League, contributing to the growth of soccer in the United States despite his advancing age.
-Throughout his career, Pele played as a forward, donning the iconic jersey number 10.
+In 1975, He expanded his reach by joining the New York Cosmos in the North American Soccer League, contributing to the growth of soccer in the United States despite his advancing age.
+Throughout his career, he played as a forward, donning the iconic jersey number 10.

-Later, Pelé fell in love with Xuxa, a model who became a TV star in Brazil.
+Later, he fell in love with Xuxa, a model who became a TV star in Brazil.
 They didn’t have children together.
-Pele’s grandchildren are Gabriel Felinto, Sophia Nascimento, Otávio Felinto, Malcolm DeLuca, Stephany Nascimento, and Arthur Spies.
+His grandchildren are Gabriel Felinto, Sophia Nascimento, Otávio Felinto, Malcolm DeLuca, Stephany Nascimento, and Arthur Spies.
 His parent is Ambrosina Rosa da Conceição.

 Financially, Pelé’s superstar status led to lucrative opportunities, making him one of the highest-paid athletes of his time.
 Despite tempting offers from European clubs, he remained loyal to Brazil, supported by government intervention.
 He has an estimated net worth of about 100 million dollars.